Starlink/cmake/Help/generator/CodeLite.rst

-Project files for CodeLite will be created in the top directory and in every subdirectory which features a CMakeLists.txt file containing a PROJECT() call.
-The appropriate make program can build the project through the default make target.
-A "make install" target is also provided.
+Project files for CodeLite will be created in the top directory and in every subdirectory which features a CMakeLists.txt file containing a :command:`project` call.
+The appropriate make program can build the project through the default ``all`` target.
+An ``install`` target is also provided.

+.. versionadded:: 3.7
+ The :variable:`CMAKE_CODELITE_USE_TARGETS` variable may be set to ``ON`` to change the default behavior from projects to targets as the basis for project files.

 This "extra" generator may be specified as: